omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 ---
-date: 2020-07-10
 title: How to install ArgoCD on kubernetes cluster
-description: This is an article to explain how to install ArgoCD on kubernetes cluster. nstall ArgoCD on kubernetes cluster.
+description: This is an article to explain how to install ArgoCD on kubernetes cluster.
 author: hakan
 category: kubernetes
 tags: [kubernetes,argocd,argo,k8s,crawly,uptime,monitoring]
 thumbnail: startup-launching.jpg
-published: false
 ---

 ## Introduction